gpdowney/lightweightLSAT/docs/index.md

 They teach you how to handle every possible situation that has ever happened on the LSAT.
 But when you go to actually take the test, all this knowledge gets in your way.

-In contrast, *the lightweight LSAT* aims to offer you with flexible tools you can *actually use* on test day.
+In contrast, *the lightweight LSAT* aims to offer you flexible tools you can *actually use* on test day.
 These flexible tools are:

 1. **Patterns** - memorizing common [patterns] helps you navigate the test more efficiently.